How To Convert CC To HP (With CC To HP Calculator)

 What Is HP?

 HP stands for horsepower.
-It’s an imperial unit and a measurement of power or, to use the precise definition, “the rate at which work is performed.”
+It’s an imperial unit and a gauge of power or, to use the exact definition, “the rate at which work is performed.”

 1 horsepower is equivalent to 750 Watts or 550 foot-pounds per second.
 It’s computed by multiplying force (pounds) and distance (feet) and dividing the outcome by time (minutes).